fygar256/general-assembler-axx/README.md

 #### Comments

-Writing `/*` in a pattern file makes the part after `/*` on that line a comment.
+If you write `/*` in the pattern file, the part after `/*` on that line will become a comment.
 Currently, you cannot close it with `*/`.
 It is only valid for the part after `/*` on that line.

 Assembly line comments are `;`.

-#### Case sensitivity, variables
+#### Case Sensitivity, Variables

-Uppercase letters in mnemonic and operands in the pattern file are treated as character constants.
-Lowercase letters are treated as one-character variables.
-The values ​​of factors, expressions, and symbols that correspond to that position in mnemonic and operands are assigned to variables from the assembly line and are referenced from error_patterns and binary_list.
+Uppercase mnemonic and operands in the pattern file are treated as character constants.
+Lowercase mnemonic and operands are treated as one-character variables.
+The value of the factor, expression, or symbol that corresponds to that position in mnemonic and operands is assigned to the variable from the assemble line, and referenced from error_patterns and binary_list.

-Lowercase letters a through g represent expressions, h through n represent constants or other factors, and o through z represent symbols.
-All unassigned variables have an initial value of 0.
+Lowercase a through g represent expressions, h through n represent factors such as constants, and o through z represent symbols.
+All unassigned variables have a default value of 0.

-The assembly line accepts uppercase and lowercase letters as the same.
+Uppercase and lowercase are accepted by the assembly line as the same.

 A special variable is '$$', which represents the current location counter.